spark-mv/cdn/install.md

 * Reset local settings:	```hola_cdn.set_mode_default()```
 * See all settings: ```hola_cdn.help()```

-To instantly see if HolaCDN is working, play the video look at the developer console for printouts from HolaCDN reporting how many bytes were downloaded from HolaCDN servers.
+To instantly see if HolaCDN is working, play the video look at the developer console for printouts from HolaCDN reporting how many bytes were downloaded from HolaCDN servers (zagent###.h-cdn.com)

-Note: If you receive a console message saying "HolaCDN skip..", the settings on the portal did not take effect yet - try again in a few minutes.
+Note: If you receive a console message saying "Hola cdn skip", the settings on the portal did not take effect yet - try again in a few minutes.

 # 9. Checking statistics on the portal